GiovanniStephens/cardinality-constrained-optimisation/README.md

 ## Alternative Objective Function

 An alternative is to use a tail risk objective function.
 For example conditional value at risk (CVaR) or conditional expected shortfall (CES).
 Although, these functions would likely need to be estimated using numerical estimations.

+One way to estimate this value is to simulate the portfolio using a Copula-GARCH model and then taking the ith percentile.

 An issue with this alternative function is that it is slow to estimate.
 It cannot be repeated quickly for thousands of hypothetical portfolios.
 The Sharpe Ratio is a fast way to gauge whether the portfolio would be any good.